godsflaw/crucible/VAULT.md

 ## As a bonus, you can now run integration tests from (terminal #2)

-To develop integration tests, you need only run `npm test` from your terminal that has all the settings as though it is the staging environment.
+To develop integration tests, you need only run `npm run deploy && npm test` from your terminal that has all the settings as though it is the staging environment.

 ```